-Corrugated cardboard is both lightweight and extremely strong.
-Depending on the thickness of the corrugations and finish of the board, corrugated can also be elegant, strong, and long lasting.
+Depending on the grade and finish of the board, corrugated packaging is very elegant, strong, and long lasting.

+Take a look at our gallery below!
+Corrugated cardboard is the packing material of choice for many brands and industries.
+It is ideal for products which require a high-degree of outer packaging protection.
 It can have a polished or rustic appearance and has many uses such as for furniture, exhibitions, games and art.
-But by no means restricted to these it has become over recent times the ‘go-to’ materials for packaging needs.
+But by no means is restricted to these.

 Single wall corrugated cardboard such as B or C flute is generally used for outer boxes and cartons.
 E flute is mainly used for inner containers such as transit boxes, presentation boxes with fitments or smaller countertop displays.
 F flute is ideal for longer production run prestige jobs as it can be litho printed direct to the board, without the need for lamination of paper, saving costs.